alpersonalwebsite/react/11_webpack.md

 We are not analyzing the results of ejecting (just providing a high level illustration) but, opening the door to show you what are we going to do, which basically is, wire up what CRA was doing for us out-of-the-box.

 We are going to start from scratch.
 What we want...?
 Do what CRA does plus, add some extra functionality related to our needs.
-We will work with the example `[basic-redux-example[redux-thunk]`.
+We will work with the example `examples/[basic-redux-example[redux-thunk]`.

 <!-- TODO:; what CRA is doing for us...
 Explain --->